 In January 2016, the FASB issued ASU 2016-01: "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities," which addresses certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
 Among other clarifications, this standard requires certain equity investments to be measured at fair value, simplifies the impairment assessment of equity investments, and eliminates the requirement to disclose the fair value of financial instruments measured at amortized costs for non-public business entities.
-The standard is effective for fiscal years beginning after December 15, 2017.
-The University is evaluating the impact this will have on the consolidated financial statements for fiscal year ending June 30, 2019, the first year in which the standard is effective.
+The standard is effective for fiscal years beginning after December 15, 2018 with early adoption permitted.
+The University implemented the standard in the current fiscal year and accordingly applied the new guidance retrospectively to the fiscal year ended June 30, 2016.

-In February 2016, the FASB issued ASU 2016-02: "Leases (Topic 842)," which increases transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about leasing arrangements.
+In February 2016, the FASB issued ASU 2016-02: "Leases (Topic 842)," which increases transparency and comparability among organizations by recognizing lease assets and lease liabilities on the consolidated statements of financial position and disclosing key information about leasing arrangements.
 This standard requires the recognition of lease assets and lease liabilities by lessees for those leases previously classified as operating leases.
-The standard is effective for fiscal years beginning after December 15, 2019.
-The University is evaluating the impact this will have on the consolidated financial statements for fiscal year ending June 30, 2021, the first year in which the standard is effective.
+The standard is effective for fiscal years beginning after December 15, 2018.
+The University is evaluating the impact this will have on the consolidated financial statements for fiscal year ending June 30, 2020, the first year in which the standard is effective.

-In August 2016, the FASB issued ASU 2016-14: "Presentation of Financial Statements of Not-for-Proft Entities," which simplifies and improves how a not-for-profit entity classifies net assets and presents and discloses information related to liquidity, financial performance, and cash flows in financial statements.
+In August 2016, the FASB issued ASU 2016-14: "Presentation of Financial Statements of Not-for-Profit Entities," which simplifies and improves how a notfor-profit entity classifies net assets and presents and discloses information related to liquidity, financial performance, and cash flows in financial statements.
 The standard is effective for fiscal years beginning after December 15, 2017.
 The University is evaluating the impact this will have on the consolidated financial statements for fiscal year ending June 30, 2019, the first year in which the standard is effective.